ChrisPHardin/FoxhoundAI/README.md

 ## Information

 FoxhoundAI is a parody of the codec conversations from Metal Gear Solid 1 and simulates them using AI-generated dialog between characters from the game.
 Conversations can be had between up to 4 characters at a time, and are generated in near real-time.
 Conversations can be about random or user generated topics, and AI generated images can be set as well.
 It was originally running continously at Twitch.tv/foxhoundai and is planned to continue in the future.
 It uses Monogame as the basis for rendering graphics, playing sounds, and other effects.
-OpenAI generates the AI responses using the GPT3 Curie model, and Google Cloud converts those to audio files which are then spoken in TTS voices corresponding to each character.
-There is integration with Twitch's API to allow for user generated topics and commands.
+OpenAI generates the AI responses using the GPT3 Curie model, which are then parsed by the app into dialog using Gooogle Cloud Text-To-Speeech.
+Additionally, there is an integration with Twitch's API to allow for user generated topics and commands.

 ## Demo